lochbrunner/chop-specs/README.md

 }
 ```

+> The keyword `any` can be omitted in most situations due this does not provide useful information.
+>
 > Note: If the given type has no definition for the `*` operator, you get a compiler error.

 ```code